 Employers and employees are free to negotiate the terms and conditions of their employment relationship.
-However, employees have various minimum rights under the law.
-These minimum working conditions are set forth in the Workers Statute and the applicable Collective Agreement, among others.
+However, employees have various minimum rights under the law, regardless of any contrary language in their employment agreement.

 An employee’s salary includes all amounts received by an employee in compensation for services rendered.
 Salary can be monetary or in kind, but the latter cannot be higher than 30% of the total amount received by the employee.

 The maximum working week is forty (40) hours calculated as an average over a yearly period.
 A collective agreement, or failing that, an agreement between the employer and employee representatives, may establish the irregular distribution of working time throughout the year.

 As a general rule, overtime hours are of voluntary acceptance by employees, with exceptions made for specific individuals and an applicable collective agreement.
 Overtime hours can be compensated economically or with time for rest.
 If there is no agreement in this regard, it will be understood that the overtime hours must be compensated with resting time within the following four (4) months.
 According to statutory law, overtime cannot exceed eighty (80) hours per year.
 Those who have been compensated with periods of rest within the four (4) months following its completion will not be computed for this purpose.

 Employer’s Obligation to Provide a Healthy and Safe Workplace